 In my own feed I always use a white background combined with an accent color, and flowers as props.
 It’s like a signature, I want people to recognize my pictures as mine, before seeing my name!
 That’s the best way to brand yourself.

 Once you have identified your target audience on Instagram, make sure the visuals you share in your feed make sense for your followers and keep them engaged and interested in your future updates.
 Creating a series is also a good way to do this – something you already do for your blog, and it will work on Instagram as well.
-Gap did this and had amazing results.

-3. Leverage Your Bio and Visuals
+3. Leverage Your Bio, Photos and Stories

-Influencer roundups expert Minuca Elena explains how you can write an effective bio to attract followers and direct them to your blog, and discusses the role of personal images in your feed:
+Influencer roundups expert Minuca Elena explains how you can write an effective bio to attract followers and direct them to your blog, and discusses the role of personal images in your feed.

 Each social network attracts a different type of audience.
 Platforms like Instagram and Pinterest are a great fit for bloggers that rely a lot on visual content.
 Sites from niches like fashion, travel, home decor, gardening, food, photography attract a lot of traffic to their blog.